-Venezuela protests: Demonstrators demand vote to recall President
+Venezuela protests: Demonstrators flood streets, demand recall vote

 For months, opposition parties have been pushing for the government to hold a referendum on Maduro's presidency.

-Many Venezuelans have lost patience with the socialist President amid widespread shortages of food and medical supplies, surging crime levels, rolling blackouts and massive inflation.
+Many Venezuelans have lost patience with the socialist president amid widespread shortages of food and medical supplies, surging crime levels, rolling blackouts and massive inflation.
 Experts predict Venezuela's economy will shrink by 10% this year, while inflation will rise by 700%.

 Venezuelan officials say they aren't to blame for the country's mounting problems; they accuse the political right of carrying out an economic war to undermine the government.